 Since returning to Australia in 2009 engagements have included covering Dorabella for Opera Australia's new production of Così fan tutte, singing Mrs Ford in Vaughan Williams Sir John in Love in Hobart, covering the title roles in Hansel and Gretel and Carmen and singing Mercedes Carmen for the State Opera of South Australia.

 In 2012 Catriona sang the role of Venus in Offenbach’s Orpheus in the Underworld with the State Opera of South Australia and covered the title role in Carmen for Opera Queensland.
 2013 engagements included Suzuki, Madama Butterfly and the cover of the Page in Salome for State Opera of South Australia as well as an original development, the da Ponte Project, based around the da Ponte Mozart operas in 2014.

 In 2017 she performed the role of Lola in the State Opera of South Australia’s 2017 production of Cavalleria Rusticana and was the mezzo soloist in the Mozart Requiem with the Graduate Singers.
 Recent engagements include the mezzo soloist in the Operativo concert series and further revivals of “Making Mozart” with the da Ponte Project.
 In 2019 Catriona returned to the State Opera of South Australia to perform the roles of the Dog, the Woodpecker and Mrs Pasek in Janáček’s The Cunning Little Vixen and undertook an ambitious recital of Dominick Argento’s rarely performed song cycle set to the diary of Virginia Woolf with the pianist Thomas Webb.
-Between singing engagements Catriona manages the Top Note Vineyard with her husband Nick.

 Last updated: November 2018